tech-rules/DAVE2-Keras/README.md

 * Misc.
 Python libraries (numpy, pandas, openCV etc.)

 ## Final Architecture:
   The final model was based upon Nvidia's DAVE-2, with a few modifications borrowed from Comma.ai's steering model.
-Here is a diagram of Nvidia's DAVE-2 CNN:
+Here is a diagram of Nvidia's DAVE-2 CNN from (1) above:

   ![](images/dave2.png?raw=true =200x)